joewdavies/awesome-frontend-gis/README.md

 ---

-If you have any questions about this list, please don't hesitate to contact me [@joewdavies](https://twitter.com/joewdavies) on Twitter or [open a GitHub issue](https://github.com/joewdavies/awesome-frontend-gis/issues/new).
+If you have any questions about this list, please don't hesitate to contact me [@joewdavies](https://twitter.com/joewdavies) on X (formerly Twitter) or [open a GitHub issue](https://github.com/joewdavies/awesome-frontend-gis/issues/new).